MrPocketMonsters/PPGDataReceiverAPI/README.md

 <a id="quickstart"></a>
 ## ⚡ Quickstart

 Recommended: use the bundled `prepare.sh` script to create a virtual environment, install dependencies, and prepare the project, then start the app from the created environment.
-Take in consideration that Python is required — Python 3.9+ is recommended.
+Take in consideration that Python with 3.9 <= version <= 3.12 is required.

 Run on Unix-like systems (bash / WSL / Git Bash):